Permafrost/TundraTN/README.md

 ## Dependencies

-[TundraTN] is compiled for Java 1.6, is dependent on the following [webMethods Integration Server] packages:
+[TundraTN] is compiled for Java 1.6, and is dependent on the following [webMethods Integration Server] packages:

 * [Tundra]